Classes

 Forest School

-Children in Boost Group will continue to have the fantastic opportunity to take part in Forest Schooling each Tuesday.
+Children in Boost Group have the fantastic opportunity to take part in Forest Schooling each Friday.
 We venture out in all sorts of weather conditions and therefore children should have waterproof and warm clothing and sturdy footwear.
-On sunnier days, the children may need a sunhat and sun cream.

 Other Support